MTQ in search of a way to replace gasoline tax returns

 “We have less and less gasoline consumption, but because there are taxes on gasoline, there will be less and less taxes that will go into government coffers,” explained Jill Beyer, a spokesperson for the Department of Transportation (MTQ).

 To prevent a blow, in 2019 MTQ launched its mobility finance job site, which has just expired.
-More than 240 partners were interviewed and 58 briefings were given, and the department is looking for a way to recover at least $2 billion annually, or the equivalent of fuel tax revenue.
+More than 240 partners were interviewed and 58 briefs were submitted.

-The situation was analyzed in many places in the world, for example, in the USA, Norway, Sweden and Germany.
+The situation has been analyzed in several places in the world, for example, in the United States, Norway, Sweden and Germany

 “We chose 39 tools, which are sometimes used already, but can be used differently,” the MTQ spokesperson explained.